Kashigu/BlackRose/README.md

 ### Supports

-It supports this type of variable like:
+It supports these type of variable like:
 - String
 - Number
 - Float